 Some people recovering from addiction can struggle to find events and relationships free of alcohol and drugs.
 The prospect of developing new and healthy social relationships with people supportive of the recovery process or sober people can seem overwhelming and intimidating.
 Failing to develop such relationships, however, can lead to isolation and feelings of loneliness and boredom.
 In response, some individuals may seek out old substance-using acquaintances and place themselves in environments where substance use is prevalent—sometimes leading to relapse.

 Science has shown that sustained involvement in recovery activities and support groups is one of the strongest predictors of lasting success.
-As a result, Gateway Foundation has developed an active Recovery Community with alumni meetings and social events open to anyone in recovery and also utilizes the evidence-based, 12-Step Facilitation curriculum to connect people in treatment with support groups to help continue their recovery.
+As a result, Gateway has developed an active Recovery Community with alumni meetings and social events open to anyone in recovery and also utilizes the evidence-based, 12-Step Facilitation curriculum to connect people in treatment with support groups to help continue their recovery.

 Abstinence Based Addiction Recovery